bbauska/JS-svg/README.md

 }
 </pre>

-The last conditional form I want to cover is the ternary operator.
-As its name suggests, it is technically an operator, but because it plays the role of a conditional check, I felt it was more appropriate to include it here.
+<p>The last conditional form I want to cover is the ternary operator.
+As
+its name suggests, it is technically an operator, but because it plays the role of a conditional check, I felt it was more appropriate to include it here.</p>

 <pre>
 // <i>The basic structure of the ternary operator.</i>
 conditionA ? expressionIfTrue : expressionIfFalse;
 </pre>

-In the aforementioned, we're asking "Is conditionA true?
-If so, run expressionIfTrue.
-Otherwise, run expressionIfFalse."
+<p>In the aforementioned, we're asking "Is conditionA true?
+If so, run
+expressionIfTrue.
+Otherwise, run expressionIfFalse."</p>

-The ternary operator is best used when you want to assign a value to a variable based on whether a certain condition holds true.
+<p>The ternary operator is best used when you want to assign a value to a
+variable based on whether a certain condition holds true.
 If that condition doesn't hold true, we then assign it a different value.
-This is exactly what I used it for in our first generative sketch:
+This is exactly what I used it for in our first generative sketch:</p>

 <pre>
 const svgSize = window.innerWidth &gt; window.innerHeight ?
 window.innerHeight : window.innerWidth;
 </pre>

-Here, we're saying "If the window's innerWidth is greater than its innerHeight, assign the innerHeight to svgSize.
-Otherwise, assign to it the innerWidth."
+<p>Here, we're saying "If the window's innerWidth is greater than its
+innerHeight, assign the innerHeight to svgSize.
+Otherwise, assign to it the innerWidth."</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-6">2.6 Loops</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Loops are one of a programmer's superpowers.
-We're talking sea-parting, earth-splitting powers.
-Or, at the very least, the ability to send your programs spiralling toward infinity, potentially freezing any open browser windows and spinning your CPU fan into a frenzy.
+<p>Loops are one of a programmer's superpowers.
+We're talking sea-parting,
+earth-splitting powers.
+Or, at the very least, the ability to send your programs spiralling toward infinity, potentially freezing any open browser windows and spinning your CPU fan into a frenzy.</p>

-This is because loops can repeat blocks of code over and over, as many times as we want, or indefinitely if needed.
+<p>This is because loops can repeat blocks of code over and over, as many
+times as we want, or indefinitely if needed.
 However, it's usually wise to set a limit to looping behavior (infinite loops are more often an error than an aim).
-We set a limit to a loop with what's called a terminating condition, that is, a condition that tells the loop when to stop.
+We set a limit to a loop with what's called a terminating condition, that is, a condition that tells the loop when to stop.</p>

-We'll cover two main kinds of loops here: the while loop and the for loop.
+<p>We'll cover two main kinds of loops here: the while loop and the for
+loop.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-6a">2.6a The While Loop</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The while loop is the simpler of the two.
+<p>The while loop is the simpler of the two.
 It's basic structure is as
-follows:
+follows:</p>

 <pre>
 while (condition === true) {